 71. Tamariki, rangatahi and pakeke Māori and Pacific children, young people and adults in care experienced racial abuse while they were in care as well as incidents of differential treatment because of their colour or ethnicity.
 The State has accepted in social welfare settings that "structural racism is a feature of the care and protection system which has had adverse effects for tamariki Māori, whānau, hapū and iwi".
+38

-Brief of evidence of Chief Executive Chappie Te Kani for Oranga Tamariki for the Inquiry's State Institutional Response Hearing (9 August 2022, para 38), recording one of the concessions made on behalf of the Crown at the Waitangi Tribunal urgent Inquiry (Wai 2915) in November 2020.
+37 Brief of evidence of Chief Executive Chappie Te Kani for Oranga Tamariki at the Inquiry's State Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 9 August 2022, para 38), recording one of the concessions made on behalf of the Crown at the Waitangi Tribunal urgent Inquiry (Wai 2915) in November 2020.

-Brief of evidence of Chief Executive Chappie Te Kani for Oranga Tamariki for the Inquiry's State Institutional Response Hearing (9 August 2022, pages 5-6, para 35).
+38 Brief of evidence of Chief Executive Chappie Te Kani for Oranga Tamariki at the Inquiry's State Institutional Response Hearing (Royal Commission of Inquiry into Abuse in Care, 9 August 2022, pages 5-6, para 35).